HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Should I stop using body lotion if I have chest acne?

 Moisturizing remains important for maintaining skin barrier function, especially when using drying acne treatments.
 Switch to non-comedogenic, oil-free formulations labeled for acne-prone skin.
-Look for lightweight gel or lotion textures rather than heavy creams, and avoid products with coconut oil, cocoa butter, or mineral oil.
+Select lightweight gel or lotion textures rather than heavy creams, and avoid products containing coconut oil, cocoa butter, or mineral oil.

 Effective chest acne care combines the right topical medications, lifestyle changes, and professional interventions when needed.
-Start with a consistent daily routine using a salicylic acid cleanser and a benzoyl peroxide or retinoid treatment.
+Establish a consistent daily routine with a salicylic acid cleanser and a benzoyl peroxide or retinoid treatment.
 Track your progress for 8 to 12 weeks before adjusting your approach.

-If you’re dealing with persistent chest acne or scarring, or haven’t improved with over-the-counter products, consult an acne specialist in Singapore.
-Our MOH-accredited aesthetic doctors can provide a comprehensive assessment and a customised plan that may include medical-grade topicals, oral medications, and advanced procedures.
+If you’re dealing with persistent chest acne or scarring or haven’t improved with over-the-counter products, consult an acne specialist in Singapore.
+Our aesthetic doctors can provide a comprehensive assessment and a customised plan that may include medical-grade topicals, oral medications, and advanced procedures.

 Every patient is important to me!
 The most delightful aspect of my profession is to see the satisfaction of my patients and the biggest earning in my career is the patients trust on me.